 Financial responsibility may be proved by a variety of methods.
 These include the following:

 - A UMB Graduate Assistantship

 The documentation must state the name of the person or organization that will sponsor the student and specify the amount of the financial support provided to the student.

-Prior to processing visa paperwork, the OIS requires evidence of the minimum financial support amount committed to your education.
+Before processing visa paperwork, the OIS requires evidence of the minimum financial support amount committed to your education.

-Health Insurance is required for all UMB Students.
+Health insurance is required for all UMB students.
 You must prove that you have coverage equivalent to UMB's minimum requirements, or purchase the policy offered by UMB to all students.
 This cost is included in the tuition estimate.

 For students already in the United States pursuing a program of study in F-1 or J-1 student status, please see our Transferring Schools page for more information.

 The University of Maryland, Baltimore is the founding campus of the University System of Maryland.

 620 W. Lexington St., Baltimore, MD 21201 | 410-706-3100

 © 2017-2018 University of Maryland, Baltimore.
 All rights reserved.